delfick/photons-core/docs/start/configuration/index.rst

         options:
           default_broadcast: 192.168.1.255

-If a custom target is configured, it replaces the ``lan`` target when using the ``lifx`` utility on the command line, e.g. instead of ``lifx lan:transform -- '{"power": "off"}'`` it becomes ``lifx home_network:transform -- '{"power": "off"}'``
+If a custom target is configured, it can be used instead of the ``lan`` target the ``lifx`` utility on the command line, e.g. instead of ``lifx lan:transform -- '{"power": "off"}'`` it becomes ``lifx home_network:transform -- '{"power": "off"}'``